Chilwell replacement, Christensen's contract and how Chelsea's January transfer window could look

 Thiago Silva, Cesar Azpilicueta, Andreas Christensen and Antonio Rudiger will all be allowed to speak to interested clubs from January 1, with their deals all set to expire at the end of the season.

-Thiago Silva is expected to renew, while Azpilicueta will shun the option to talk to clubs until the summer, despite interest from Barcelona in a free transfer.
+Thiago Silva is expected to renew, while Azpilicueta should remain focused on his club captain role until the summer, despite a strong interest from Barcelona in a free transfer.

 It is the situations around Rudiger and Christensen which are of particular concern, though.

-In Rudiger's case, Real Madrid are in a strong position to sign the Germany international ahead of the summer., with Chelsea's unwillingness to allow Rudiger to become among the top five earners at the club set to mean he departs this summer.
+In Rudiger's case, Real Madrid are in a strong position to sign the Germany international, with Chelsea's unwillingness to make the center-back one of the club's top five earners set to see him leave this summer.

-Christensen similarly has a lot of interest in his services, and talks over a new deal at Chelsea have been fraught with problems, despite his desire to stay at Stamford Bridge.
+Christensen also has a lot of interest in his services, and talks over a new deal at Chelsea have been fraught with problems, despite his desire to stay at Stamford Bridge.

 Again, his unhappiness comes down to not feeling valued enough by the European champions, who are targeting a deal that would keep him among the lower earners at the club.